As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Never store wine in anything other than an airtight container, and never leave uncorked wine in the fridge.
 Oxidation causes a wine to turn into vinegar, and while red wine can last up to five days in the fridge if it is corked, it won’t last more than a day or two without going bad if you don’t seal it up.

-Making red wine last as long as possible comes down to storing it properly.
+Making red wine last as long as possible comes down to store it properly.
 The better it’s stored, the longer it’ll stay good.
 It’s a good idea to invest in some rubber wine stoppers in case you run into a bottle of wine where the wooden cork is damaged in the unbottling.

 A major advantage of rubber wine stoppers is that they prevent the wine from both oxidizing and leaking, even when stored in a horizontal position.